-COLORADO PEACE OFFICER STANDARDS and TRAINING Department of Law 1525 Sherman Street, Fifth Floor Denver, CO 80203 303-866-5692 Fax: 866.858.7486 E-mail: POST@state.co.us Application for: GROUP/POSITION PEAC AUTHORITY AND ST SUNRISE PROVIS Revised December 10, 20 ATUS - ION FORM Position/Group Class and Job Title) - Mailing Address City State Zip - Contact Person Title - Telephone: () FAX: () subdivision of the state that seeks p er than July 1 of any year, a group, or political eace officer status either for the group or for a e P.O.S.T.
-Board, for its review, a proposal Date Received by P.C).S.T.
-Check and attach Justification for all rea quirements Complete description of the position or description of the group.
-Estimate of the number of persons holding such position.
-Description of the specific need for peace officer authority and protections required for the position/group.
-The direct benefit to the public that would result from granting peace officer authority and status.
-The certification costs associated to the granting of the status.
-A resolution or letter of support from the chief executive officer of the unit of government or political subdivision employing the group or overseeing the proposed position.
-All P.O.S.T. required criteria listed in Rule 22 (a)(I)(A) through (G), (b)(III), and (b)(IV).
-A "Draft" copy of the proposed legislation for the position/group (using the P.O.S.T. template form).
-UNDER PENALTIES OF PERJURY, I DE CLARE THAT I HAVE EXAMINED THIS AFFID AVIT AND ACCOMPANYIN IG DOCUMENTS S, AND TO THE
+COLORADO PEACE OFFICER STANDARDS and TRAINING PEACE OFFICER STANDARDS and TRAINING Department of Law 1525 Sherman Street Denver, CO 80203 303-866-5692 Fax: 866.858.7486 E-mail: POST @state.co.us Application for: GROUP/POSITION PEACE OFFICER AUTHORITY AND STATUS - SUNRISE PROVISION Revised December 10, 2004 Position/Group Class and Job Title Mailing Address City State Zip Contact Person Title Telephone: () FAX: () -- E-mail: subdivision of the state that seeks pe er than July 1 of any year, a group, or political ace officer status either for the group or for a specific .
+Board, for its review, a proposal containing the Date Received by P.O.S. Т. Check and attach Justification for all req uirements Estimate of the num Description of the sposition/group.
+The direct benefit to status.
+The certification cost A resolution or letter political subdivision All P.O.S.T. require on of the position or description of the persons holding such positions be a specific need for peace officer autors of the public that would result from the public that would result from the support from the chief execution of support from the chief execution of the group or overseein dister a listed in Rule 22 (a)(I)(A) a proposed legislation for the posed legislation for the po ion.
+Ithority and protection or granting peace of the status.
+Itive officer of the ur g the proposed position through (G), (b)(III), officer authority and hit of government or tion. and (b)(IV).